Dan-Boat/alx-low_level_programming/0x00-hello_world/README.md

 * Ex2: gcc -S $CFILE  generate assemblage code from the source code

 * Ex3: gcc $CFILE -o cisfun  compile the source code to generate the executable file cisfun

+* Ex4: Contains C code that prints a text using puts

+* Ex5: shows C code that prints a text by using printf

+* Ex6: Contain the code for a program that displays the size of the various data types in C eg. char, int, long long int

+* Ex7: gcc -S -masm=intel $CFILE  shows the compilation of C code in intel syntax

+* Ex8: Code for a program that displays a text with the write funtion.
+I use the string.h to determine the size of the text with strlen